paulha/Generic_User/Ideas Articles and Papers/Generic_User_Browser_Control/Paper 05 -- The Memory Agent_ A Multi-Purpose Component for AI Systems/The Memory Agent_ A Multi-Purpose Component for AI Systems.md

 ### 4.2 Architectural Advantages

 1. **Separation of concerns**: Memory functions are isolated from core reasoning capabilities
-2. **Maintainability**: The memory component can be updated independently of other system elements
+2. **Maintainability**: The memory component implementation can be updated independently of other system elements
-3. **Privacy protection**: Personal data remains separate from the main AI model
+3. **Privacy protection**: Personal data remains separate from the main AI model because it is not learned through training
 4. **Update resilience**: User-specific information persists across model updates
 5. **Scalability**: Memory can be expanded or optimized without affecting other components
 6. **Auditability**: Memory operations can be logged and reviewed independently